kiwipower/nutkin/README.md

 })
 ```

-You can run individual tests at the it() or describe() level if you want to only run a sub-set
+You can flag individual tests at the it() or describe() level if you want to only run a sub-set of tests:
 ```
 describe.only("Only this suite will run", function() {
     it("This test will be run", function() {})